Choose Your Agent: Tradeoffs in Adopting AI Advisors, Coaches, and Delegates in Multi-Party Negotiation: Discussion

+This preference--performance misalignment generalizes earlier findings from individual decision-support tasks~\cite{bansal2019beyond, bucinca2021trust} to a multi-party strategic domain.
+The ``cognitive miser'' hypothesis~\cite{bucinca2021trust, owens2014control} would predict that users should favor the modality requiring the least effort---the Delegate.
+Instead, users accept the higher cognitive load of the Advisor to retain a sense of agency, suggesting that the control premium in strategic contexts outweighs the appeal of cognitive offloading.

-As an exploratory check, pre-game trust predicts higher takeup of assistance (Sec~\ref{sec:trust}).
-This interpretation aligns with our qualitative rationales: autonomy-seekers most often cite \emph{Control \& Trust} concerns, whereas delegate-preferrers emphasize \emph{Ease of Use \& Cognitive Offloading} (Appendix~\ref{app:classification}).
-These findings validate that capability calibration is an important consideration for system design: interfaces that surface model confidence, show counterfactual outcomes, or provide a veto window for delegated actions may narrow the gap between objective gains and realized takeup~\cite{bansal2021does, vaccaro2024combinations}.
+An alternative explanation is capability uncertainty: our instructions deliberately avoided revealing the AI's strong performance, so participants entered with uncalibrated beliefs about the agent's competence.
+Pre-game trust indeed predicts higher takeup across all modes (Section~\ref{sec:trust}).
+Interfaces that surface model confidence, show counterfactual outcomes, or provide a veto window for delegated actions may narrow the gap between objective gains and realized adoption by explicitly calibrating user reliance and reducing algorithm aversion~\cite{bansal2021does, vaccaro2024combinations, lee2023counterfactual, vasconcelos2023explanations_reduce, green2019principles_limits}.

+Of these candidate mechanisms, algorithm aversion~\cite{dietvorst2015algorithm} provides the most parsimonious account of the observed pattern.
+The Advisor's dominance in stated preference (44\%) maps directly onto the prediction of \citet{dietvorst2018overcoming}: users accept algorithmic assistance when they can modify its output, even if their modifications are welfare-reducing.
+The qualitative rationales reinforce this interpretation---Advisor-preferrers cite retained control (``I still have full control''), while autonomy-seekers reject the AI outright (``I don't trust AI bots'')---both of which are hallmarks of algorithm aversion rather than cognitive offloading or rational capability assessment.

+The cognitive miser hypothesis would predict preference for the Delegate, since it requires the least effort; capability uncertainty could in principle be resolved by revealing the AI's performance.
+Neither alternative accounts for why users actively prefer a modality that lets them override a superior system.
+Our results therefore extend the algorithm aversion literature from individual prediction tasks~\cite{dietvorst2015algorithm, dietvorst2018overcoming} to multi-party strategic settings, where the welfare cost of aversion is amplified: when one participant's refusal to delegate reduces not only her own surplus but also the quality of offers available to other players, algorithm aversion generates negative externalities that compound across the group.

+Furthermore, the optimal allocation of agency depends on task structure.
+In knowledge acquisition, where human reasoning is the primary source of value, more AI assistance can reduce cognitive engagement, meaning users perform best with moderate assistance that preserves active reasoning (the ``AI Assistance Dilemma'')~\cite{chen2025ai_assistance_dilemma}.
+In strategic resource allocation, however, human reasoning introduces systematic departures from surplus-maximizing behavior by prioritizing social equity over Pareto efficiency.
+Here, full delegation may structurally outperform intermediate scaffolding.
+Designers must therefore assess where in the cooperative pipeline human judgment adds or subtracts value, mapping these choices onto systematic frameworks of task delegability~\cite{lubars2019ask_not}.